Patterns of Nonlinear Opinion Formation on Networks: Agreement and Disagreement

-\begin{remark} Due to space constraints, we defer to a future publication a detailed analysis of stability of the agreement and disagreement equilibria emerging at agreement and disagreement opinion-forming bifurcation.
-For one-dimensional kernels, in particular, we expect these equilibria to be generically stable, as easily verifiable using center-manifold reduction arguments. \end{remark}
+\begin{remark} Due to space constraints, we defer to a future publication detailed analysis of stability of the agreement and disagreement equilibria emerging at agreement and disagreement opinion-forming bifurcations.
+For one-dimensional kernels, we expect these equilibria to be generically stable, as easily verifiable using center-manifold reduction arguments. \end{remark}

-One of the main takeaways of Theorem \ref{thm:agree_disagree} is that the spectral properties of $\bar{A}$ inform the opinion formation outcomes on the network.
+A main takeaway of Theorem \ref{thm:agree_disagree} is that the spectral properties of $\bar{A}$ inform the opinion formation outcomes on the network.
 Characterizing the eigenvalues $\lambda_{min}$, $\lambda_{max}$ along with their associated eigenspaces $W(\lambda_{min})$, $W(\lambda_{max})$ is equivalent to characterizing the primary branches of opinionated steady-state solutions of~\eqref{eq:opinion_dynamics_hom} emerging at bifurcations from the neutral state.
-Throughout this paper we use this approach to systematically classify the opinion patterns that arise for various networks with spectral properties that are well known or easily established.
+We use this approach to systematically classify the opinion patterns that arise for various networks with spectral properties that are well known or easily established.
 For larger and less structured networks these quantities can be easily computed numerically.
-Figures \ref{fig:GraphClasses} and \ref{fig:MoreGraphs} illustrate agreement and disagreement equilibria of \eqref{eq:opinion_dynamics_hom} on a variety of graphs, with the value of attention $u$ selected to be slightly above the appropriate bifurcation point.
+Figures \ref{fig:GraphClasses} and \ref{fig:MoreGraphs} illustrate agreement and disagreement equilibria of \eqref{eq:opinion_dynamics_hom} on a variety of graphs, with $u$ slightly above the bifurcation point.